ahoy-cli/ahoy/README.md

 [![CircleCI](https://dl.circleci.com/status-badge/img/gh/ahoy-cli/ahoy/tree/master.svg?style=shield)](https://dl.circleci.com/status-badge/redirect/gh/ahoy-cli/ahoy/tree/master) [![Go Report Card](https://goreportcard.com/badge/github.com/ahoy-cli/ahoy)](https://goreportcard.com/report/github.com/ahoy-cli/ahoy)

-### Note: Ahoy 2.x is now released and is the only supported version.

 Ahoy is command line tool that gives each of your projects their own CLI app with zero code and dependencies.

 Write your commands in a YAML file and then Ahoy gives you lots of features like: